viniciussoaresti/techflix/README.md

 Challenges (after done with the base project):

-:x: Make the buttons come alive (redirecting to youtube or opening the video after clicking on watch now, showing popup with more information);\
+:heavy_check_mark: Make the buttons come alive (redirecting to youtube or opening the video after clicking on watch now, showing popup with more information);\
-:x: Change color, icons and give it a new look;
+:heavy_check_mark: Change color, icons and give it a new look;

 My personal contributions:

 :heavy_check_mark: Favicon;\
 :heavy_check_mark: English translation;\
-:x: Language Switcher;\
-:x: Video preview on hover (if available);\
 :heavy_check_mark: Hosted on Netlify (first time!);

 ## :rocket: Technologies ##